AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-cannot-move-to-folder.md

 ---
-title: "Documents: Cannot move document to a different folder"
+title: 'Documents: Cannot move document to a different folder'
-description: "When a user moves a document into an object folder, they cannot then move the object to a different folder."
+description: When a user moves a document into an object folder, they cannot then move the object to a different folder.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: b605b567-55f6-4125-9b57-a8595e74c1d9
 ---
 # Documents: Cannot move document to a different folder

 >[!NOTE]